Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Results and discussion

 \section{Results and discussion}

-In this research, we compared the residual pump power and the simulation, then applied the effective pump intensity to the gain medium to derive the signal intensity.
-Numerical calculations were carried out to account for the phase change induced by the gain medium, considering (i) the equivalent curvature from measurement $R=40$ m and (ii) the measured surface deformation.
-The resulting phase profiles were then (iii) validated against the experimental data.
-Fig. \ref{fig_3}(a) shows intra-cavity field evolution for case (ii).
-As shown in Fig. 3(b), the field-based approach enables the evaluation of the steady-state field, phase, and population inversion of the disk.
-The simulation incorporating the measured deformation of the disk yields markedly improved agreement with the experiment (Fig. \ref{fig_3}(c)).
-Quantitatively, the numerical model reproduces output power within 3.0$\%$, major and minor beam diameters within 1.7$\%$, and $\mathrm{M^2}$ within 0.05 of the measured values.
-This agreement validates the coupling of the derived self-consistency formula, rate-equation, and propagation equation in the processing of 2D optical fields.
+The proposed model was evaluated in two steps.
+First, the non-lasing pump-initialization model was validated by comparing the predicted residual pump fraction with the measurement.
+Second, the initialized 2D population inversion and gain maps were used in cavity propagation to compare the eROC-only and measured-OPD cases against the laser experiment.
+As shown in Fig. \ref{fig_4}(a), the numerical model enables the evaluation of the steady-state field, phase, and population inversion of the disk.
+In each case, the signal converged after an average of 140 iterations.
+The maximum absolute error in the residual pump rate is 5.2$\%$ at incident pump intensity $I_\mathrm{p} = 1\,\mathrm{kW/cm^2}$.
+However, the model incorporating the measured OPD yields markedly improved agreement with the experiment (Fig. \ref{fig_4}(b)).
+Quantitatively, the numerical model reproduces signal power within 3.0$\%$, beam diameters within 1.7$\%$, and $\mathrm{M^2}$ within 0.05 of the measured values.

-The maximum error in the absorption rate is 3$\%$ at incident pump intensity $I_p = 1\,\mathrm{kW/cm^2}$, and it shows a well matched tendency as shown in Fig. \ref{fig_3}(c).
-To reduce the discrepancy at low pump intensity, the model needs to be spectrally resolved based on the population inversion ratio ($\beta$).
-Fig. \ref{fig_1}(b) exhibits notably high non-absorption at high pump intensities.
-Such a high residual pump transmission is not observed in the practical laser operation, since the population inversion is reduced in the process of signal resonance and the effective absorption coefficient correspondingly increases which is known as gain-clamping.
-Nevertheless, the proposed method practically provides an initial value for the pump-photon flux, enabling prediction of signal power, which assumes the monochromatic pump and monochromatic signal.